 One night, Megan and I were having a conversation at a street food restaurant in Bangkok about Ha Long Bay being so expensive, when a man sitting at a table next to us chimed in.
-After explaining that he had lived in Hanoi, VietNam (the major city closest to Ha Long Bay) for several years, he proceeded to tell us to visit Cat Ba Island rather than Ha Long Bay.
+After explaining that he had lived in Hanoi, VietNam (the major city closest to Ha Long Bay) for several years, he proceeded to tell us to visit Cat Ba Island instead of Ha Long Bay.
 He explained that the prices to visit Ha Long Bay were so inflated due to its international popularity, but that we could have the same experience from lesser-known Cat Ba Island for half the price!
 We took his advice and now hope we can inspire you to do the same.

 If you look at a map, Ha Long Bay is the body of water between Cat Ba Island and the mainland of VietNam.
 There are thousands of islands in Ha Long Bay that have contributed to its popularity.
-However, Cat Ba Island is surrounded by thousands of similar islands located in Lan Ha Bay that are far less famous because they are not “in Ha Long Bay.”
-Rather than going to the typical tourist destination of Ha Long Bay, go to the small town of Cat Ba and visit Lan Ha Bay.
+However, Cat Ba Island is surrounded by thousands of similar islands located in Lan Ha Bay that are far less famous because they are not in Ha Long Bay.
 As the Vietnamese say, “same same, but different.”
 As we came to learn, the only real difference between the two was the steep price and lack of crowds!

 Lan Ha Bay Cruise

-The next day, we took a 1-day cruise around Lan Ha Bay cruise from an agency downtown.
-We booked with Mr. Pineapple, of Pineapple Hostel, who was hilarious and super helpful.
+Before our motorbike tour, we’d decided to book our Lan Ha Bay cruise from an agency downtown.
+We booked with Mr. Pineapple, of The Pineapple Hotel, who was hilarious and super helpful.
 Since it was the off-season, we were even able to book a tour or the very next day.
 If you’re visiting in high season, we’d recommend book a few days in advance or before you get on the island.
-You can find his hostel in downtown Cat Ba and we'd highly recommend booking with him!
-The boat tour included swimming, kayaking, breakfast, a delicious 5-course meal for lunch, a trip to a floating village, and stop at Monkey Island for hiking.
+You can find Mr. Pineapple’s hostel in downtown Cat Ba and we'd highly recommend booking with him!
+The boat tour included swimming, kayaking, breakfast, a delicious 5-course meal for lunch, a trip to a floating village, and a stop at Monkey Island for hiking.
 The price? $7.50 USD per person!

 First stop was the kayak tour around Lan Ha Bay.
 This was probably our favorite part of the cruise because we got to get up close to all the limestone karsts and even check out a few of the hidden caves!

 For our last stop we toured a floating fishing village that even had electricity!
-The kids that live here take a boat to the island every day for school.
+The kids that live here take a boat to Cat Ba island for school everydayl.

 Cat Ba Town

-Luckily, if you decide to save some money and skip the overnight cruises, the town of Cat Ba has a lot to offer as well!
+Luckily, if you decide to save some money and skip the overnight cruises, the town of Cat Ba has plenty to offer instead!
 There are a couple lively bars to hang out in at night and some great local restaurants to enjoy along the waterfront.
 Our top recommendation is the vegetarian restaurant Buddha Belly, but we found that you can’t go too wrong with the food choices!
 There are a lot of family-run restaurants on the waterfront that offer amazing food at better prices.
-But again, everything is super cheap (think $.50 beers)!
+But again, everything is super cheap (think $2 meals and $.50 beers)!

-Overall, we found Cat Ba to be the perfect location for our tight budget and we still got to see everything you would on a similar tour in the popular Ha Long Bay.
+Overall, we found Cat Ba Island to be the perfect location for our tight budget and we still got to see everything you would on a similar tour in the popular Ha Long Bay.
 Make sure you check out this great destination if you are budget travelers like us, or just looking for a less touristy alternative to one of the most touristy locations in VietNam!
 Especially in the off-season when you'll be some of the only tourists there (like us)!